intjelic/remofile/docs/roadmap.rst

 list of features that could greatly enhances the software without deviate from its simple concept philosophy.

+file commands comes with -p to creates subdirectories andd -u command also update the file timestamp

 - compression level

 -z, --compress              compress file data during the transfer